 Traffic simulation is more and more widely used tool for planners and managers in the ITS arena.
 This tool allows scenario evaluation and also online traffic assessment.
 Demand modeling is one of the important inputs of simulators.
 In this way, OD estimation is a crucial step for any transportation studies.
 Demand quality influences strongly the results of detailed analyses.
 Quality and quantity must be as close as possible to the real demand.
 Due to the complexity of the mathematical solving of this problem, OD estimation is an optimization problem which haves an infinite of solutions.
 The methodology adopted must find the optimal one depending on the network constraints.

-This paper presents a study of existing methods and an innovative dynamic approach of the OD matrix determination process developed for urban area.
-Further evaluations test and its networks which are going to be used are presented.
-Different steps and developments of this approach constitute new contributions to the simulation domain and particularly the traffic demand estimation and modeling.

-The approach is innovative, principally by the repartition of traffic through the network.
-The idea of using this dynamic process to find the distribution of the traffic in an urban context depending on the initial demand represents the advantage of meeting the needs of the next step, i.e. microsimulation studies.
-This approach is particularly adapted to complex and dense urban network.
-Using mesoscopic traffic simulator allows accurate determination of the whole needed data for OD adjustment.
-DUE based on urban constraints (signalized intersection, traffic signals, high route choice possibilities…) is used to assignment traffic in the network.
-Moreover, matrix adjustment is done using least square techniques to allow full consideration of dynamic particularities of urban networks and the mathematical method is adapted to the constraints of the problem (avoiding negative flow and taking into account the computation limitations).
+This paper presents a critique of existing methods and proposes an innovative dynamic OD matrix estimation process developed for urban area.
+The approach is innovative, principally for its capabilities to deal with complex and dense urban network.
+Using AIMSUN mesoscopic traffic simulator allows accurate determination of the traffic assignment.
+It fully models the urban characteristics and provides a detailed and realistic route choice for each OD pair and then the whole data needed for OD adjustment.
+Dynamic user equilibrium based on urban constraints (signalized intersection, traffic signals, high route choice possibilities…) is used to assign traffic in the network.
+Moreover, matrix adjustment is done using least square techniques (LSQR) to allow full consideration of dynamic particularities of urban networks and the mathematical method is adapted for this task e.g. avoiding negative flow and taking into account the computation limitations.

 References